3dik/keymenu/README.md

 The keymap must be a [JSON](https://tools.ietf.org/html/rfc8259) object with the structure described below.
-Note, that words which have a special meaning in JSON context are emphasized ( e.g. *object* ).
+Note, that words which have a special meaning in a JSON context are emphasized ( e.g. *object* ).

 The root structure must be an *object*.
 Its *members* represent the list